This page states the terms and conditions under which you may use the following Websites and any of their subdomains: https://www.jobsbotswana.info

 taking any action that imposes an unreasonable or disproportionately large load on the Website infrastructure;

-accessing the Website by any means other than through the interface that is provided by Jobs Zimbabwe or attempting to access the Website without first logging in through the Website log-in page;
+accessing the Website by any means other than through the interface that is provided by Jobs Botswana or attempting to access the Website without first logging in through the Website log-in page;

-copying, reproducing, altering, modifying, creating derivative works, or publicly displaying any content from the Website without Jobs Zimbabwe’s prior written permission;
+copying, reproducing, altering, modifying, creating derivative works, or publicly displaying any content from the Website without Jobs Botswana’s prior written permission;

 reverse assembling or otherwise attempting to discover any source code relating to the Website or any tool therein, except to the extent that such activity is expressly permitted by applicable law notwithstanding this limitation;